 Formatting: Please include all pieces in one document (.doc or .docx where possible) for written submissions.
 PDF, JPEG, and PNG files are acceptable for visual and hybrid work.
 If submitting multiple pieces, please include them in a single submission (no need to start a new Google Form for each submission).
 You will be able to upload multiple files in one submission.
 If these formats aren’t suitable, please upload a file with a link to your work (wherever you see fit, as long as the editor can access it – but make sure it isn’t publicly available).

-Prose submissions: One piece of up to 1500 words.
+Prose submissions: One piece of up to 2000 words.
 Flash pieces are also welcome!
 Please include the word count in the submitted document.
-If you have something longer, please email us with a pitch (it doesn’t have to be formal – just communicate how long the piece is, what it’s about, and why it might be a good fit for us).
+If you have something longer, please email us with a pitch (it doesn’t have to be formal – just communicate how long the piece is, what it’s about, and why it might be a good fit for us). ✨ Tip Jar submissions can be up to 3000 words (longer pieces can be pitched first!) ✨

 Visual Art and Photography: Up to 10 pages/pieces in one submission.
 If your work doesn’t fit into this category or you have any questions, please contact us.
 Visual submissions may be considered for cover art (feel free to specify if you have a particular preference in this regard).

 Multiple submissions?
-Just once per genre (i.e. one poetry packet, one piece of fiction, one art submission), but we ask that you wait to hear back from us before sending more work in that genre.
-Please don’t re-submit a piece that we have declined (unless directly requested).
+Just once per genre (i.e. one poetry packet, one piece of fiction, one art packet).
+Please avoid re-submitting a piece that we have declined (unless directly requested).

 Rights and reprints?
 All rights remain with the author, regardless of submission outcome.
-If your work has appeared in another publication (not your personal blog or social media) and you have the rights to it, we will consider it.
+If your work has appeared elsewhere and you have the rights to it, we will consider it.
 Please make a note of where the piece has appeared previously in your cover letter if this is the case.
-If a piece published in swim meet lit mag is published elsewhere, we request that the author credit us with prior publication.
+If a piece published by swim meet lit mag is accepted for publication elsewhere, please let us know!
+We’ll give our blessing, but we’d like to stay informed.

 Simultaneous submissions?
 Sure!
 Just let us know if your work is accepted elsewhere.
 (Congrats, by the way!)